The Victoria HarbourCats have enjoyed tremendous on-field success and community support since their inception into the West Coast League in 2013.

 The local ownership group took control of the team from John McLean in spring 2015, after the team posted a 22 and 24 wins in their first two seasons, while crowds increased from 1,425 per game in 2013 to 1,576 the next season.
 In the first season under the leadership of the local ownership group, attendance jumped to 1,910 per game, with total attendance eclipsing 55,000.

 Victoria played host to the wildly successful 2013 WCL All-Star game, which set a league record for All-Star game attendance, with a crowd of 4,210.
-Through the team’s first three seasons, the HarbourCats have played for some of the largest crowds in league history, including the team’s home opener in 2015, which set the current franchise record with an attendance of 4,627.
+Through the team’s first three seasons, the HarbourCats have played for some of the largest crowds in league history, including the team's 'Canada Day Eve' game on June 30, 2016, that saw the team clinch the first playoff berth in franchise history in front of a team and league record crowd of 5,133.

 Most importantly to ownership it is the sound overall business structure of both the HarbourCats and the West Coast League, which provide the biggest reason for belief that the HarbourCats will bring elite level baseball and entertainment to British Columbia’s capital city for a very long time to come.

-2016 will be the HarbourCats fourth season in the WCL, a mark that Victoria’s modern day professional baseball predecessors were not able to achieve.
+The HarbourCats have longevity and stability that Victoria’s modern day professional baseball predecessors were not able to achieve.
 The Victoria Capitals lasted just half a season in 2003 before the independent Canadian Baseball League folded.
 Similarly, the Victoria Seals were very popular during their two seasons in 2009 and 2010, but were plagued by the unstable Golden Baseball League, ceasing operations after just their second season.

 Victoria is a city with a proven love for baseball, and HarbourCats managing partner Jim Swanson says it is that same love that drives the organization to serve the community to the best of their abilities, through baseball.